Spotlight: The Underground Railroad on the Shawnee National Forest

 The Shawnee National Forest in southern Illinois is bordered by the Ohio River on the east and the Mississippi River on the west in southernmost Illinois.
 You’ll easily be able to find the forest’s location, but to get to the Underground Railroad sites you may need the help of Forest Service staff.

 Shawnee National Forest offers several first-come, first-serve campgrounds as well as other accommodation in the surrounding area.

-Visit the Miller Grove area near the town of Glendale.
-This is the site of a freed slave community that was founded in the years leading up to the Civil War.
-The community exists only as an archaeological site, but was the former home of over 100 farmers and their families at the turn of the century.
+Make sure you visit the Miller Grove area near the town of Glendale.
+This is the site of a free black community that was founded in the years leading up to the Civil War.
+Today, the community exists only as an archaeological site, but was the former home of more than 100 farmers and their families at the turn of the century.
 People like those living at Miller Grove would certainly have aided fugitive slaves traveling on the Underground Railroad.
 Not far from Miller Grove, you’ll find Crow Knob, a high sandstone bluff allegedly used as a “look-out” and Sand Cave, thought to have been a hiding place.

 Near the town of Jonesboro, stop at the Lincoln Memorial, site of the third in a series of seven Lincoln-Douglas debates.
 This is where Abraham Lincoln, then candidate for the Illinois Senate, spoke out against slavery.

 Unique rock formation near Glendale